-Researchers report islet cell advancement increases impact on transplantationNovember 27th, 2012 in Medical research
+Researchers report islet cell advancement increases impact on transplantationNovember 27, 2012 in Medicine & Health / Medical research

 A study published in the current issue of Cell Transplantation (21:8), now freely available on-line, reports that a team of researchers in South Korea have successfully engineered islet cell clusters (ICCs) that will improve pancreatic islet transplantation and offer promise for curing diabetes mellitus.